dmhacker/alexa-youtube-skill/README.md

 > Alexa, search YouTube for Frost Hyperventilate.

 This skill performs a search, finding [the most relevant video](https://www.youtube.com/watch?v=Ol592sakmZU) that matches the query.
-It then streams the video (audio only) to your device for your enjoyment. :)
+It then streams the video (audio only) to your Alexa device for your enjoyment. :)

 ## Additional Information

 __Setup:__ The instructions have been moved to this repository's [wiki page](https://github.com/dmhacker/alexa-youtube-skill/wiki).

 __Disclaimer:__ This skill is not officially supported by YouTube and will never be published on Amazon.
-It was originally intended as proof-of-concept, but instructions on setting it up are provided (see above).
+It was originally intended as a proof-of-concept, but instructions on setting it up are provided (see above).